spectrocloud/librarium/content/docs/06-integrations/00-cloudanix.md

 ## Parameters

-The Cloudanix pack has the following parameters. following There are no parameters to configure in this Helm Chart.
+The Cloudanix pack has the following parameters, which are auto-filled based on Palette user information.

 | Name | Description |
 | --- | --- |